HearthSim/hearthsim.info/_includes/about.md

 We are a small community of developers passionate about [Hearthstone](http://playhearthstone.com).
 We build simulators and other tools around and for the game.

 Are you interested?
-Come join us on the `#Hearthsim` IRC channel on the [Freenode network](https://webchat.freenode.net/), or join our mirrored room [on Gitter](https://gitter.im/HearthSim/HearthSim).
+Come join us on the `#hearthsim` IRC channel on the [Freenode network](https://webchat.freenode.net/), or join our mirrored room [on Gitter](https://gitter.im/HearthSim/HearthSim).

 Our core projects: